Gem-induced trisections of compact PL $4$-manifolds: Introduction

-As shown in Section \ref{quasi-trisections and B-trisections induced by colored graphs}, it is not difficult to check that, if $M^4$ admits a B-trisection, then the associated singular manifold $\widehat{M^4}$, obtained by capping off the connected boundary of $M^4$ by a cone over it, is simply-connected.
-Moreover, the letter ``B" in B-trisections indicates the fact that, if $M^4$ is a closed 4-manifold, a B-trisection is actually a trisection of $M^4$ (according to the definition by Gay and Kirby), with the property that one of the three involved 4-dimensional handlebodies is a 4-Ball, while in the boundary-connected case one of the 4-dimensional handlebodies is replaced by a collar of the Boundary.
-Hence, the notion of B-trisection may be considered as an extension of trisections also to compact PL $4$-manifolds with connected boundary (whose associated singular manifold is simply-connected), via an approach similar to the one suggested by Rubinstein and Tillmann in \cite[Subsection 5.2]{Rubinstein-Tillmann}, taking inspiration from an idea of Birman (\cite{Birman}).
+As shown in Section \ref{quasi-trisections and B-trisections induced by colored graphs}, it is not difficult to check that, if $M^4$ admits a gem-induced trisection, then the associated singular manifold $\widehat{M^4}$, obtained by capping off the connected boundary of $M^4$ by a cone over it, is simply-connected.
+Moreover, if $M^4$ is a closed 4-manifold, a gem-induced trisection is actually a trisection of $M^4$ (according to the definition by Gay and Kirby), with the property that one of the three involved 4-dimensional handlebodies is a 4-disk, while in the connected boundary case one of the 4-dimensional handlebodies is replaced by a collar of the boundary.
+Hence, the above notion may be considered as an extension of trisections also to compact PL $4$-manifolds with connected boundary (whose associated singular manifold is simply-connected), via an approach similar to the one suggested by Rubinstein and Tillmann in \cite[Subsection 5.2]{Rubinstein-Tillmann}, taking inspiration from an idea of Birman (\cite{Birman}).

+Moreover, note that gem-induced trisections of closed $4$-manifolds are $(g;k_1,k_2,0)$-trisections, which are studied in \cite{Meier_plus3} and conjectured to exist for all closed simply-connected $4$-manifolds.

-Through gem-induced trisections, an estimation of trisection genus may be obviously performed in the closed simply-connected case.
-In fact, the following extended notion arises quite naturally:
+By making use of the concept of gem-induced trisection, the following notion arises quite naturally:

 \begin{definition} {\em Let $M^4$ be a compact PL $4$-manifold with empty or connected boundary, which admits at least a gem-induced trisection.
-The {\it gem-induced trisection genus} - or {\it G-trisection genus} for short - $g_{GT}(M^4)$ of $M^4$ is the minimum genus of the central surface of any gem-induced trisection $\mathcal T (\Gamma, \e)$ of $M^4$:}
+The {\it G-trisection genus} $g_{GT}(M^4)$ of $M^4$ is the minimum genus of the central surface of any gem-induced trisection of $M^4$:

-\end{definition}

-As pointed out, gem-induced trisections have already allowed the computation of the trisection genus of all standard simply-connected PL 4-manifolds (see \cite{SpreerTillmann}); in the present paper, we give conditions on a 5-colored graph representing a closed simply-connected PL 4-manifold $M^4$ (resp. a compact PL 4-manifold $M^4$ with connected boundary so that $\widehat{M^4}$ is simply connected) which ensure one of its gem-induced trisections - if any - to realize the trisection genus (resp. the G-trisection genus) of $M^4$, and prove how to determine it directly from the given graph: see Proposition \ref{minimal g_GT} and Corollary \ref{minimality weak semi-simple}.
-Meanwhile, we detect a wide class of compact PL $4$-manifolds (containing all standard simply-connected ones) for which the G-trisection genus and the second Betti number coincide: see Corollary \ref{minimality weak semi-simple}.
+}\end{definition}